Page updated: September 2022

-In the Reception class, we work on seven areas of learning:
+In the Early Years Department, we work on six areas of learning:

 - Language, literacy and communication skills

-The Foundation Phase is about enhancing the learning experiences which enable children to be creative, imaginative and to have fun while learning.
+The Early Years is about enhancing the learning experiences which enable children to be creative, imaginative and to have fun while learning.
 Children will be given more opportunities to explore the world around them and to understand how things work through engaging in practical activities which are fun, enjoyable and relevant to their developmental stages.

 Please notify the school office before 9.30am if your child is absent from school.
 Please notify us IMMEDIATELY if there is a change of address, telephone contact numbers or medical needs.
 We also need to know who is collecting your child from school and if there is ever a change of arrangements.
-If you experience a problem with head lice please notify us at once.
+In the event of sickness/vomiting and diarrhoea please be sure that your child does not attend school again until 48 hours clear of the last episode of sickness and/or diarrhoea.
+Also, If you experience a problem with head lice please notify us at once.
 We would appreciate if you could keep your child at home until treated appropriately.

-PE sessions are held are every Wednesday.
-Please provide black shorts, white t-shirt and pumps/plimsoles in a small bag – all with names on.
+Please provide black shorts, white t-shirt and pumps/plimsoles (Pumps/plimsoles only for Nursery children) in a small bag – all with names on.
 These can be kept in school and sent home at the end of every half term.
 During Summer term, weather permitting, PE sessions will take part outside – your child will therefore need pumps/trainers in their bags as well as shorts and t-shirts.

 Reading Bags are sent home every Tuesday and are to be returned on the following Monday.
 This will include either a story book to read and share with your child or a very simple, structured reading book for your child to read.
 Reading books are chosen carefully by the teacher in accordance with their contents.
 This supports the shared and individual reading strategies that are used in class to develop each child’s reading at an appropriate pace.